 The checklist is divided into four sections.
 Firstly, what happens in your working environment.
-There are certain factors that can put people at greater risk of sexual harassment, for example working alone with a third party (such as client, customer or patient) or working at events or conferences where alcohol is served.
+There are certain factors that can put people at greater risk of sexual harassment, for example working alone with a third party (such as client, customer or union member) or working at events or conferences where alcohol is served.
 This is not an exhaustive list and you should adapt it to reflect the specific context of your workplace.
-It may also be the case that for specific events or time periods a more specialised or additional checklist is needed, for example a work-based conference, or a particularly busy trading or work period that can lead to increased risk factors.

 Second, think about the characteristics of people in these environments.
-TUC research shows workplace sexual harassment is more prevalent for younger women, disabled women, BME workers and the LGBT community, migrant workers and those in insecure forms of work such as zero-hours contracts and agency work.
+TUC research shows sexual harassment is more prevalent for younger women, disabled women, Black workers and the LGBT community, migrant workers and those in insecure forms of work such as zerohours contracts and agency work.
 However, while harassment can be more prevalent for these groups, other attitudes can increase the risk for different groups of workers.
 For example, ageism and sexism in the workplace can lead to a perception that older women are less likely to be harassed.